Block Island: Exploring Rhode Island’s holiday hotspot

 Crescent Beach, formally called Fred Benson Town Beach, is located about 20 minutes walk south of Mansion Beach.

 The Frederick J.Benson Pavillion, also known as the “Town Beach” is located at the heart of Crescent Beach.

 It’s Block Island’s only beach that has a fully equipped bathhouse with lockers, showers, bathrooms, and rental items.

 The beach is also staffed with lifeguards in the summer months and has plenty of places to eat nearby.

 Within this popular beach area, you will find sections with different names such as “Surf Beach”, “Baby Beach”, and “Scotch Beach”.

 Baby Beach is on the south end of Crescent Beach and is popular with mothers and toddlers where children can play in the shallow waters.

 Further south is surf beach which is located in front of the Surf Hotel.
 This area is good for kayaking and to snorkel due to its abundant sea life.

 - Ballard’s Beach

-It’s the party beach on the island with music always playing.
+Ballard’s Beach is the party beach on the island and is popular with the young crowd.